top of page

 In the last few years, after some campaigns that showed how elephants were trained, a lot of people decided to stop going in these camps.

-The majority of the riding camps are now closing.
+The majority of the riding camps are now closing in Thailand.

 The main chance for the domestic elephants is to find a good place where people can take care of them.
 That's why the "sanctuaries" opened.
 Some of them are new places and some others are former riding camps converted.